playframework/play-generated-docs/manual/working/commonGuide/configuration/ws/WSQuickStart.md

 which can be copied and pasted into a file.
 The very last certificate in the chain will be the root CA certificate.

-> **NOTE**: Not all websites will include the root CA certificate.
+> **Note:** Not all websites will include the root CA certificate.
 You should decode the certificate with keytool or with [certificate decoder](https://www.sslshopper.com/certificate-decoder.html) to ensure you have the right certificate.

 ## Point the trust manager at the PEM file